rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   PX_POD=$(oc get pods -l name=portworx -n portworx -o jsonpath='{.items[0].metadata.name}')
   oc exec -it $PX_POD -n portworx -- /opt/pwx/bin/pxctl volume inspect $VOLS

 Make the following observations in the inspect output \* ``State`` indicates the volume is attached and shows the node on which it is attached.
 This is the node where the Kubernetes pod is running. \* ``HA`` shows the number of configured replicas for this volume \* ``Labels`` show the name of the PVC for this volume \* ``Replica sets on nodes`` shows the px nodes on which volume is replicated

-Now that we have Cassandra up, let’s proceed to run some tests!
+Now that we have Cassandra up, let's proceed to run some tests!

 In this step, we will initialize a sample database in our cassandra instance.

 Create a table and insert data
 ------------------------------------